 Procedure

-In a within-subject study, participants were asked to answer questions in a paper-and-pencil format in their native language.
-Each participant observed one of two sets of stimuli; each set of stimuli included eight faces, counterbalanced for targeted emotion display (smiling, frowning), model’s race (Asian, White), and model’s gender (male, female).
-Each eight faces had ten series of photos that morphed from neutral to extreme joy or extreme anger.
+In a within-subject study, each participant observed one of two sets of stimuli.
+Each set of stimuli included eight faces, counterbalanced for targeted emotion display (smiling, frowning), model’s race (Asian, White), and model’s gender (male, female).
+Each of the eight faces had a series of ten photos that morphed from neutral to extreme joy or extreme anger.
 Participants were asked to rate how strongly they thought the model felt each of 10 emotions (0=Not At All, 1= A Little, 4= Somewhat, to 8= Extremely): surprise, amusement/enjoyment, contentment/satisfaction, happiness/pleasure, pride, disgust/hate, fear, contempt/scorn, sadness, and anger.

 Results and Discussions

 Perception of Dialectical Emotions.
 To test our hypothesis about cultural difference in the perception of dialectical emotions in facial expressions, we created a variable that captured the mean number of opposite-valence emotions perceived across facial stimuli for each participant.
 We counted intensity ratings of 1 or higher (“a little” or more) for negative emotions in smiling faces (e.g., disgust/hate, fear, contempt/scorn, sadness, and anger) and for positive emotions in frowning faces (e.g., amusement/enjoyment, contentment/satisfaction, happiness/pleasure, and pride).
 These counts were averaged across eight faces.
-Using a repeated measure MANOVA, we tested for the between-subject factor of cultural group, controlling for the effects of stimuli set, and participant gender.
+Using a repeated measure MANOVA, we tested for the between-subject factor of cultural group, controlling for the effects of stimulus set, and participant gender.
 Additionally, we controlled for the within-subject factors of valence of face (smiling versus frowning), model race (White, Asian), and model gender (female, male).
 As predicted (see Figure 1), we found that Japanese participants (M=1.88, SE=0.12) reported more opposite-valence emotions than European American participants (M = 0.72, SE = 0.11; F (1, 146) = 47.87, p < .001; partial ƞ2 = .25, 95% [0.92, 1.63]).
 This finding applied to both smiling faces (F(1,146) =46.38, p <.001) and frowning faces ( F (1,146) =33.67, p <.001).

 Study 2 was designed to directly replicate.
 Study 1 while improving the experimental method by creating more gradation in the series of faces morphed from neutral to extreme displays.
 We further improved our methods by randomly presenting the photographs in a computer-based study rather than paper-and-pencil study.
 Due to time constraints, we only presented female faces and recruited female participants from both cultural groups.